aidenszeto/cppcs/README.md

 ![cppcs](https://user-images.githubusercontent.com/66970460/125360043-1b374e00-e320-11eb-87c5-78c4853d912a.png)

 ## Installation
 The CPPCS executable can be downloaded [here](https://github.com/aidenszeto/cppcs/raw/master/cppcs.exe).
 This executable contains the full command line interface and is ready for use immediately upon download.
-Alternatively, you can navigate to the root directory of this folder and download `cppcs.exe`.
+Alternatively, you can clone this repository, navigate to the root directory of this folder, and download `cppcs.exe`.

 If you would like to comntribute to CPPCS, you may clone/download this repository and make changes to the code.